-There’s no doubt the new ST3 hull on my 2018 GTX 155 does a noticeably better job than the S3 hull it replaces.
+There’s no doubt the new ST3 hull on my 2018 GTX 155 did a noticeably better job than the S3 hull it replaces.
 It delivers greater stability at rest, a steadier ride in choppy water, and improved wave penetration thanks to its deep V design.

 The new hull gets a lot of help from a lowered centre of gravity.
 That’s because the entire new Sea Doo platform positions everything lower than on my 2017 GTX, even the engine and seat.
-Combined with a 250-lb (133 kg) overall weight reduction for the 2018 GTX as compared to my suspended 2017 model, the new watercraft feels even lighter than it really is.
+Combined with a 250-lb (133 kg) overall weight reduction for the new GTX as compared to my suspended 2017 model, the new watercraft feels even lighter than it really is.

 Deeper foot wells and the return of the narrower, well-cushioned Ergolock seat are also a plus.
-Together, they make it easier than ever to put my leg muscles into the mix when manoeuvring the 2018 Sea Doo GTX.
+Together, they make it easier than ever to put my leg muscles into the mix when manoeuvring the new platform Sea Doo GTX.
 This certainly contributes to its improved ride quality, better control and a reduction of rider fatigue after a long day’s ride.